Quantum Secret Sharing Scheme on Hypercyclic Quantum Structures: Idealized information rate and efficiency

-Here, $lb|Q(P_i)|$ represents the total number of particles of the space used by the distributed share set $S(P_i)$, and $S$ represents the master key set, where $P_i\in P, i\in[n]$.
+\end{definition} Here, $log_p|Q(P_i)|$ represents the total number of particles of the space used by share set $S(P_i)$, and $S$ represents the master key set, where $P_i\in P, i\in[n]$.

-For a given access structure $\varGamma_0$, the upper bound of the idealized information rate of all perfect QSS scheme that realize it is called the optimal idealized information rate, denoted as $\rho^*_Q(\varGamma_0)$.
+For a given minimal access structure $\varGamma_0$, the upper bound of the idealized information rate of all PQSS scheme which can realize it is called the optimal idealized information rate, denoted as $\rho^*_Q(\varGamma_0)$.

-\begin{remark} According to Definition V.1, to calculate $\rho_Q(\varGamma_0)$, we can first calculate the total number $lb|Q(P_i)$ used by the share set of each participant $P_i$. \end{remark}
+\begin{remark} It is obvious that the idealized information rate essentially ignores the interference of noise in the quantum channel and does not consider the quantum state used for eavesdropping detection. \end{remark}